CLNEulalia/Express-Intro/readme.md

 ## We Do: Setting up a Node Project
 > 15 minutes / 0:20

-You have Node installed on your laptop.
-If you don't believe me, run `node` in your terminal.
-Doing so will pop you in to a JavaScript REPL in Node.
+Run `node` in your terminal.
+Doing so will pop you in to a JavaScript REPL (Read-Eval-Print-Loop) in Node.
+The REPL allows us to run JavaScript from our terminal.

 The way we set up JavaScript projects for Node is a little different from how we set up projects for the browser.
 Instead of including our JavaScript in a script tag in our HTML, we're going to execute our code in the command line with Node.
-We're also going to use a tool called NPM for managing dependencies.
+We also use a tool called NPM for managing dependencies.

 ### Working with Node

+Lets get started!

-To get started, lets create a new directory in our Sandbox called `intro-to-node/`.
-Create an `index.js` file inside of it.
-Open the file in Atom and add `console.log("hello node");` to the first line.
-To run the file, run `node index.js` in the terminal.
+1. Create a new directory in our Sandbox called `intro-to-node/`
+2. Create an `index.js` file inside of it
+3. Open the file in your text editor and add `console.log('hello node')` to the first line.
+4. Run `node index.js` in the terminal to run the file

 You just executed JavaScript with Node!